bu-ist/bu-elb-simulator/README.md

 to locally debug the webserver ECS containers that run behind ELB.

 This image also can be used as SSL terminating proxy.
-By default, it will generate a self-signed certificate for `localhost` and route the traffic to `http://localhost:8080/`.
+By default, it will generate a self-signed certificate for `localhost`.
 This, along with other options, can be changed by setting environment variables.